 Grades 6 to 10

-Good Friday Encounter – Friday, April 10 at QOA from 1 to 6 pm.
-We will participate in the Celebration of the Lord's Passion (Good Friday service) at 3 pm, including the Solemn Intercessions and the Adoration of the Holy Cross.
+Easter Vigil Encounter – Saturday, March 30, at QOA from 6 to 10 pm.
+We will participate in the Easter Vigil Mass at 7:30 pm, including The Service of Light and The Liturgy of Baptism.
 Surrounding the service, we will remember Jesus’ Last Supper, agony in the garden, arrest, crucifixion, and resurrection with movies, music, and other activities.
-The afternoon will also include time for the Stations of the Cross.
-In keeping with the Church's fasting (18 yrs + up) and abstinence (14 yrs + up) practices, we will not be serving a meal or snack.
+Includes dinner before and dessert after the Easter Vigil Mass.
+The Mass does fulfill your Sunday obligation.
 Adult chaperones are encouraged.
 You must be willing to meet the Safe Environment requirements.
 Training is available.
-Youth and chaperones can sign up HERE.
+Sign up TBA.